krokosik/rustpill/README.md

 uv run maturin develop
 ```
 4. Test the commands in the `test.py` file.
 Make sure you use the `uv` created local virtual environment.

+## Wishlist

+- publishing to PyPI via Actions
+- more convenient async wrappers for blocking Python bindings, perhaps a macro
+- expand the firmware and port more Cube code of course
+- create async Python bindings as well and a test file with asyncio